Sell more with better email & SMS

 Omnisend email example

 Omnisend has a clean design approach that helps users scan important information without needing to read huge paragraphs.
-The bulleted list of pros helps target customers’ pain points and talk directly to their needs.
+The bulleted list helps target customers’ pain points and talk directly to their needs.

 It also provides extra value by adding a link with additional resources at the bottom of the page.

-The subject line in this email is long and it doesn’t include a keyword at the very beginning.
+The subject line of this email is long, and it doesn’t include a keyword at the very beginning.
 This can make users lose the whole point of the content and not know if it was something they could benefit from.

 Get ready-made email templates to cover every successful campaign and automation